robertbenjamin/Job-Search/job-search.md

 **Do I like working long hours / weekends or 9-6?**

+I could for a period of my life, but for the indefinite future?
+Absolutely not.
+It's been proven time and time again that [too much work results in negative productivity,](http://lengstorf.com/overtime-hurts-productivity/?utm_source=medium-com&utm_medium=negative-productivity&utm_campaign=overkill-cult) *especially* when the work involved is heavily creative — which web development certainly is.

+Indeed, I believe a majority of high-quality creative work is done is short 3 or 4 hour bursts.

 **Is the work more important than the people?**

+No. Work is never separate from people unless you delude yourself into thinking so.
+You are either working for someone or working for yourself, and in both cases you should view the work as a means to an end and not the end in itself.
+Whether you're creating a beautiful website, a complex algorithm, or a silly mobile game, your goal should be to create something of quality, something worthwhile, because it is these things that people can appreciate.

 **Do I have to care about the product I'm building?**